MasterScrat/Chatistics/README.md

 source Chatistics/bin/activate
 pip install -r requirements.txt
 ```

-You will need to give your own name to the parsers so it can make sense of the conversations.
-Use the exact same format as you have on Messenger or Hangouts.
+You can parse the messages by using the command `python parse.py <platform> <arguments>`.

+By default the parsers will try to infer your own name (i.e. your username) from the data.
+If this fails you can provide your own name to the parser by providing the `--own-name` argument.
+The name should match your name exactly as used on that chat platform.

 #### Google Hangouts
-`python parsers/hangouts.py --own-name "John Doe"`
+`python parse.py hangouts`

 #### Facebook Messenger
-`python parsers/messenger.py --own-name "John Doe"`
+`python parse.py messenger`

+#### Whatsapp
+`python parse.py whatsapp`

 #### Telegram
 1. Create your Telegram application to access chat logs ([instructions](https://core.telegram.org/api/obtaining_api_id)).
-You will need `api_id` and `api_hash`.
+You will need `api_id` and `api_hash` which we will now set as environment variables.
-2. Paste these values to `parsers/config.py` into corresponding variables.
-3. Grab your message history data
-`python parsers/telegram.py`
+2. Run `cp secrets.sh.example secrets.sh` and fill in the values for the environment variables `TELEGRAM_API_ID`, `TELEGRAMP_API_HASH` and `TELEGRAM_PHONE` (your phone number including country code).
+3. Run `source secrets.sh`
+4. Execute the parser script using `python parse.py telegram`

 The pickle files will now be ready for analysis in the `data` folder!

-For more options use the `-h` argument on the parsers.
+For more options use the `-h` argument on the parsers (e.g. `python parse.py telegram --help`).

 ### 3. Visualise